Hide table of contents

 Study 1.
 Cause area framing

-In the first of these studies, we aimed to assess how much people liked different cause areas framed in more ‘moderate’ or ‘controversial’ ways.
+In the first of these studies, we aimed to assess how much people liked different cause areas framed in more ‘moderate’ or ‘controversial’ ways (operationalized as liking a movement that promoted giving resources to each cause).
 For this initial study, we simply used two different framings for each cause area, designed to be more or less popular.
 In future work we aim to systematically develop and test a larger number of potential framings.
 In addition, we only used very short descriptions of each cause area.
 Results could potentially differ substantially when providing more detail about each cause area.

 The exact causes and framings are presented below.
 Only the descriptions of the cause areas were provided, without the names: